Zygar/ndb-drag-drop/README.md

   - extracttext to write css into output directory as styles.css

 ### TODO
-- read and write other types of assets e.g. images
+- read and write other types of assets e.g. images, fonts
 - some subfolders in build directory
 - replace hardwired css vendor modules with yarn modules and @import
 - replace javascript modules with yarn modules and imports